The Mirror Method

 • Mirror Psychology → psychotherapeutic method discovered, developed and patented by Andrey Trenogov

-• mirror coaching approach / mirror coaching method → the adaptation of key principles suitable only and solely for non-therapeutic mindfulness and self-work practices
+• mirror coaching approach / mirror coaching method / etc. → the adaptation of key principles suitable only and solely for non-therapeutic mindfulness and self-work practices

-• Mirror Method → the short name I often use for this blend of practices.
+• Mirror Method → the short name I often use for this blend of practices suitable for regular use outside of any therapeutic or counselling setup.

 In conclusion